 - The written test is given at the DMV headquarters in Cranston.

 - Before taking the skills test you must pass the written portion of the CDL test.
 If you fail you must wait five business days before taking the test again.
 After passing all test required you must apply for the permit necessary to take the skills text.

 - The skills test is administered by the Community College of Rhode Island (CCRI).
 For more information, call (401) 825-1146.
 Instructions for CDL Road Test Examination

 CDL Military Skills Test Waiver

-The CDL Military Skills Test Waiver form must be used by service members who are currently licensed and who are/were employed within the last ninety (90) days in a military position requiring the operation of a military motor vehicle equivalent to a Commercial Motor Vehicle (CMV).
+The NEW CDL Military Skills Test Waiver form must be used by service members who are currently licensed and who are/were employed for one year in a military position requiring the operation of a military motor vehicle equivalent to a Commercial Motor Vehicle (CMV).
 This waiver allows a qualified service member to apply for a CDL without taking a skills test.
 CDL knowledge (written) test(s) cannot be waived.
 The form must be signed by commanding officer.

-A license issued to drive a limousine, taxi, or small van carrying under 14 passengers is denoted as an "R" restriction on your regular operator's license.
+A license issued to drive a limousine, taxi, or small van carrying under 14 passengers is denoted as an "R" endorsement on your regular operator's license.
 You must complete and review: